 The Lindau Nobel Laureate Meetings

 The annual Lindau Nobel Laureate Meetings provide a globally recognised forum for the transfer of knowledge between generations of scientists.
-They inspire and motivate Nobel Laureates and international Best Talents.
+They inspire and motivate Nobel Laureates and international "best talents".
 Lectures of Nobel Laureates reflect current scientific topics and present relevant fields of research of the future.
-In panel discussions, seminars and during the various events of the social programme young researchers nominated by a worldwide network of academic partners interact with Nobel Laureates.
+In panel discussions, seminars and during the various events of the social programme, young researchers nominated by a worldwide network of academic partners interact with Nobel Laureates.
 The meetings of Nobel Laureates in chemistry, physiology or medicine and in physics have been held since 1951.
-Since 2004, the Laureates of the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel have also held meetings at Lake Constance.
-The Lindau Dialogue has been given extra impulse with the interdisciplinary conferences.
+Since 2004, meetings with the Laureates of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel have also been held at Lake Constance.
+The Lindau Dialogue is given extra impulse every three years by the interdisciplinary conferences.

-The Lindau Nobel Laureate Meetings and their vision can only be turned into reality thanks to the active support of Nobel Laureates.
-Through their numerous interactions with young researchers and their lectures and seminars at Lindau, these outstanding scientists make these unique meetings possible.
+It has only been possible to turn the Lindau Nobel Laureate Meetings and their vision into a reality thanks to the active support of Nobel Laureates.
+Through their numerous interactions with young researchers and their lectures and seminars in Lindau, these outstanding scientists make these unique meetings possible.
 More than 260 Nobel Laureates express their support for the Lindau Meetings through their membership of the Founders Assembly of the foundation.

 OUR SOCIAL MEDIA ACTIVITIES